AbdessadekHM/Java/1-Getting Started/README.md

 anotehr thing mentioned in this sections, is packages, a `package` is a container for related classes, we orgiznie classes into packages

 > As convention, in java the base package should be your domain in reverse

+## 5 Intersting Facts Fbout Java

+1. Java was developed by James Gosling in 1995
+2. Java have four editions:

+   - Standart Edition(SE): which is the basic edition
+   - Entreprise Edition(EE): which more advanced and oriented for large sclae distibuted applications, and it's built on SE
+   - Micro Edition(ME): which orinted for mobiles applications
+   - Java Card: which used in small carts!!

+3. Java has many versions
+4. billtions of phones and devices runs java
+5. Java Chances